dart-lang/site-www/src/_tutorials/server/httpserver.md

 * Documentation
-  * [Using Google Cloud][] has information on Google Cloud products that Dart servers can use.
+  * [Using Google Cloud][] has information on Google Cloud products that Dart servers can use, such as Cloud Run.
-    Featured products include Cloud Run, Compute Engine, and Kubernetes.
   * [Using Google APIs][] points to resources to help you use Firebase and Google client APIs from a Dart app.
 * Samples